-In a LIVE VIRTUAL LESSON we will use a video conferencing app to conduct a lesson of similar length and content to the student’s usual lesson.
+In a REMOTE LESSON we will use a video conferencing app to conduct a lesson of similar length and content to the student’s usual lesson.
 After the lesson is over, the teacher will email an updated assignment sheet.

 ♪ For the first lessons, parent help may be required.

 ♪ Choose a quality laptop computer with a good camera.

 ♪ Set it up ahead of time, and make sure it works by taking a video recording.

 ♪ Listen to the recording to make sure the audio quality is acceptable.
 Troubleshoot ahead of time.

 ♪ Find a stable place to put it where the student can see the screen AND the teacher can see the student’s face, hands, and keyboard.

 ♪ If you have EVER used a metronome before, it will be helpful to have a separate device available.
 You can always buy an old-fashioned metronome on Amazon or locally at Foxes Music.
 (Pretty much any option in the $10 to $30 rage will work.)